Withering-type botanical microscope, 1780

-As an archaeologist, microscopy plays a crucial role in my profession.
-I started collecting microscopes when I needed a good portable polarizing microscope for fieldwork, but I couldn't find any satisfactory instruments.
-My search for a better microscope led me to explore past models and design my dream microscope.
-Over time, I have added milestone microscopes of significant historical importance to my collection.
-This online catalog showcases my collection of historical microscopes.
+As an archaeologist specializing in heritage science, I find microscopy to be an essential tool in my field.
+My journey into collecting microscopes began when I was in need of a reliable portable polarizing microscope for fieldwork, but I struggled to find suitable options.
+This search inspired me to investigate past models and ultimately design my ideal microscope.
+Over the years, I have also included milestone microscopes that hold significant historical importance in my collection.
+This online catalog showcases the historical microscopes I have gathered.

 About myself